This is an old post that, after reading through it again, I’ll update with a newer version of photoshop and an easier way to do this!

 Next, when the file has opened, go to View → Show → Grid and also Magnetic Guides (not sure if that’s what they’re called in the English version).
 You’ll see the grid but not the magnetic guides.

 Select a color of your choice, like red, and the rectangle tool and make several rectangles, using the grid as an orientation.
+Each rectangle should be on its own layer!
 I used the thick grid lines as an orientation and made the rectangles 1×3 big.

 Select the first of your rectangles and click on Edit → Free Transform.
 You can now enter the rotation degree in the top bar.
 For the first of your rectangles, enter -45 to rotate it 45 degrees counterclockwise.